BananaAcid/ai-operator/README.md

 **Note:**

-These env variables can be set at the user's homefolder in `.baioenvrc` and will be loaded in the beginning.
+These env variables can be set at the user's home folder in `.baioenvrc` and will be loaded in the beginning.

 bash:
 ```bash